AIHubDocs/en/assets/RVC/Local/Mangio.md

 :::
 ###### ‎
 #### 9. Select save frequency.
-In `Save frequency` determine at how many <u>[epochs](https://aihubdocs.github.io/en/rvc-resources/epochs-overtraining--tensorboard/)</u> the model will saved at.
-These saved models are known as the "checkpoints".
+- Rate at which the model will be saved, based on the <u>[epochs](https://aihubdocs.github.io/en/rvc-resources/epochs-overtraining--tensorboard/)</u>.
+The saved models are known as the "checkpoints".

 If you are a newbie, leave it at `15`.

 E.g: with a value of ``10``, it will be saved after the epoch 10, 20, 30, etc.
 ‎